florgayraud/florgayraud.github.io/_pages/cv.md

   * Research in the Justice Area, focusing on projects related to modernisation of the judiciary and gender mainstreaming.

 * **August 2022 - Present: Assistant Professor**
-  * Torcuato Di Tella University University
+  * Torcuato Di Tella University
   * Supporting several courses in Political Institutions and Government, Statistics for Social Sciences, Law and Public Policy, and Data Analysis for Lawyers.

 * **August 2024 - Present: Research Project Assistant**